xixiaofinland/sf.nvim/README.md

 🏗️ Jump to next uncovered hunk

 - Use `]v` and `[v` to jump to the next/previous uncovered hunk when the toggle_sign feature is enabled.

+📊 Apex file code coverage info

+- `require('sf').covered_percent()` has the current Apex file code coverage information.
+You can display it as you want.
+For example, I use it in my status line [here](https://github.com/xixiaofinland/dotfiles-nix/blob/644b5d0791d40afa1bd37b5c97e269629a2ca817/dotfiles/nvim/lua/plugins/lualine.lua#L21)

 <br>